 But there is something that makes me restless.

-Why is it that as soon as we start earning, we should commit ourselves to make the biggest investment of our lives, and tie ourselves for next 15 – 25 years of paying EMIs?
+Why is it that as soon as we start earning, we should commit ourselves to make the biggest investment of our lives, and tie ourselves for the next 15–25 years of paying EMIs?
 Are we really supposed to live a life like that?

 Don’t get me wrong.
 I am not saying that one should not buy a house at all.
 I am just weighing the pros and cons of buying a house early on in one’s career.

-Few days back while surfing the internet, I came across this interesting post, where it was said that in 2005, one of India’s most well known investor Rakesh Jhunjhunwala sold some shares of CRISIL for purchasing a house in Mumbai.
+A few days back while surfing the internet, I came across something interesting.
+It was said that in 2005, one of India’s most well-known investors, Rakesh Jhunjhunwala sold some shares of CRISIL for purchasing a house in Mumbai.
 The amount received on selling the shares was Rs 27 Crores.
 The house today might be worth Rs 50 to 60 Crores.
 This means a compounded annual growth of 7% to 9.5%.

 I am not sure if he purchased that house for living purposes or for investment.
 Had it been for living purposes, it’s possible that he would still be staying in a house on rent(!)
 And assuming he paid a rent of Rs 2 Lac a month, till now he would have paid close to Rs 2.1 crores as rent itself.
 Seems horrible… right?